didiergirard/CGEMEV/README.md

 Setting the probabilistic model
 -------------------------------

 In this first version of the `CGEMEV` package, for simplicity, we restrict the spatial domain to be the unit square (0,1)X(0,1).
 For the example here, the simulations and the choice of observed sites are done using a 128x128 grid which partitions this domain.
 We consider the example `nu =1` (recall that is a widely used correlation following the seminal paper by Peter Whittle in Biometrika, 41(3–4), 1954 pp. 434–449).
-Let us choose the correlation range such that its inverse, denoted *θ*<sup>−1</sup>, satisfies $\\sqrt{2 nu} \\theta^{-1} =0.3$.
+Let us choose the correlation range such that its inverse, denoted *θ*<sup>−1</sup>, satisfies $\\sqrt{2 nu}$ *θ*<sup>−1</sup> =0.3 .
 The resulting correlation function can then be considered as one with an ‘’effective range’‘ equal to 0.3 (the formulae for Matern correlations often use this quantity denoted *ρ*, see <https://en.wikipedia.org/wiki/Mat%C3%A9rn_covariance_function> ).

 ``` r
 library(CGEMEV)